mattshoe/kdux/README.md

 #### tl;dr

-Kdux leverages the well-proven Redux pattern to provide a powerful, flexible, and scalable state management solution for Kotlin projects.
+Kdux enhances the well-proven Redux pattern with a few tweaks to provide a powerful, flexible, and scalable state management solution for
+Kotlin projects.
 By enforcing predictability, centralization, and testability, Kdux ensures that even the most complex applications can maintain a consistent and reliable state management strategy.